Repurposing an old garden shed is not a fun job but one certainly worth the effort, come along with me as I share this endeavor.

 I did this of course terrified and doing my best to distract myself from the thought they would run out at me for having sprayed their homes.
 I would like to also admit my unreasonable fear of survivors who may await my return.

-When I finally called it a day, I turned back to look at my progress and felt happy I had began.
+When I finally called it a day, I turned back to look at my progress and felt happy I had begun.
 Happy for this space and for the small vision of me in my garden boots puttering around inside.

 Tomorrow I will begin again and soon after I will have this project checked off my list, making this house more mine in the process.